Marcoby-Dev-Ops/Nexus/docs/completed/DATABASE_SERVICE_TABLES_VALIDATION.md

 - Performance indexes on all foreign keys
 - Composite indexes for common query patterns
 - Vector similarity indexes for semantic search
+- GIN indexes for JSONB and array columns

 ### Constraints & Validation
 - Foreign key constraints with CASCADE deletion